Skip to content

 Is epithalon safe for someone with a history of cancer?

 It is an absolute contraindication during active malignancy and a relative contraindication for at least 5 years after hormone-sensitive cancer (breast, prostate, endometrial).
-The mechanism — hTERT upregulation via promoter demethylation — is theoretically pro-tumorigenic, even though rodent data paradoxically show reduced tumor incidence (possibly via immune rejuvenation).
+The mechanism - hTERT upregulation via promoter demethylation - is theoretically pro-tumorigenic, even though rodent data paradoxically show reduced incidence of certain tumors (possibly via immune rejuvenation).
 Without human data to stratify this risk, the conservative approach is to avoid.
 Survivors of long-remission non-hormone-sensitive cancers should discuss individually with an oncologist.

 Can I take epithalon orally instead of injection?